collective live+work spaces

 The co-owner share classes are all community shares, which are used for raising capital in community-owned businesses, and are withdrawable (subject to waitlist) at original value.

 All may be held by any legal person, including companies.
-Rental bookings are open to everyone.
 Dividends are credited to account and may thus be used for stays and other costs.

 What's the main use difference between coliving and investment shares?